Maybourne: History and background

 The Maybourne name was formed when a group of Irish investors, headed by Derek Quinlan, bought the Savoy group of hotels from Blackstone and Colony Capital in 2003 for £750m.
-It was decided soon afterwards that the Savoy Hotel did not fit into the plans and was sold to Kingdom Holding for approximately £250m.
-As the three remaining hotels were in a very poor state of repair, one of the investors, Paddy McKillen, immediately set out on a plan to completely refurbish the properties beginning with The Connaught.
+It was decided soon afterwards that the Savoy Hotel did not fit into the plans, thus this hotel was sold to Kingdom Holding for approximately £250m.
+As the three remaining hotels were in a very poor state of repair, one of the investors, Paddy McKillen, immediately set out on a plan to completely refurbish the properties, beginning with The Connaught.
 Finance for the purchase of the group was provided by Anglo Irish Bank.
-When the financial crisis hit, Anglo Irish Bank was not able to survive and the group's loans were transferred to National Asset Management Agency (NAMA), a workout bank created by the Government of Ireland in response to the Irish financial crisis.
+When the financial crisis hit, Anglo Irish Bank was not able to survive, and the group's loans were transferred to National Asset Management Agency (NAMA), a workout bank created by the Government of Ireland in response to the Irish financial crisis.

 In a controversial move, NAMA sold the loans which were among the bank's best to the UK's Barclay brothers for their full par value plus all interest owed.
 This gave the Barclay brothers a once in a lifetime opportunity to launch a hostile attack on the hotel company.
 The Barclay brothers owned the Ritz Hotel in London and always nurtured an interest in the three Maybourne hotels.
 They immediately set a pre-pack administration in motion in an attempt to eliminate McKillen's shares and take over the company.
 McKillen went to the High Court on the day the attack was launched and succeeded in blocking the takeover attempt.
 This set in motion the most expensive High Court legal action of its time.
 The case became extremely bitter between McKillen and the brothers lasting five years and costing over £50m.

 The Barclay brothers amassed shares from original shareholders in the Maybourne Hotel group which McKillen claimed was illegal.
 McKillen lost every case in the marathon legal action but effectively wore down the Barclay brothers and their interest in the company was successfully transferred to the Qatari royal family.
 McKillen is no longer a shareholder of the hotel group but provides a consultancy service to the group on a day-to-day basis.